-3.2 Correct implementation of the Services. it is the Customer’s responsibility to ensure correct implementation and provide correct information and relevant input to the Services, including drafting an appropriate wording of the request for consents and providing the necessary information to the End-Users in order to obtain an “informed”, “prior” and “explicit” consent as appropriate.
+3.2 Correct implementation of the Services.
+It is the Customer’s responsibility to ensure correct implementation and provide correct information and relevant input to the Services.

-3.4 Users.
-The Customer is responsible for identifying and authenticating all Users and to ensure Users’ compliance with this Agreement.
+3.3 Users.
+The Customer is responsible for identifying and authenticating all Users and for insuring Users’ compliance with this Agreement.

-3.5.1 It is the Customer only, that can amend and enforce the Agreement with Cookie Information, and any changes do not require the consent of the Customer’s Affiliates.
+3.4.1 Only the Customer can amend and enforce the Agreement with Cookie Information, and any changes do not require the consent of the Customer’s Affiliates.

 4.1 Acceptable Use Policy.
-When using the Services, both free and payable, You agree to use the Services only for the purposes permitted by (a) this Agreement and (b) applicable laws.
-Customer must further more comply with the following restrictions:
+When using the Services, both free and payable, you agree to use the Services only for the purposes permitted by (a) this Agreement and (b) applicable laws.
+The customer must furthermore comply with the following restrictions:

 5.2 No set-off.
 All amounts due under this Agreement from Customer to Cookie Information shall be paid in full without any set-off, counterclaim, deduction or withholding.

 5.4 Payment.
-Subscription for Services is billed monthly or yearly in advance subject to the type of Service and are payable by credit card.
+Subscription for Services is billed monthly or yearly in advance, subject to the type of Service and is payable by credit card.
 Subscriptions paid by bank transfer are billed yearly.
 You must provide us with valid and updated credit card information or invoicing information when signing up for the Services.
-You authorize us to recurrently charge such credit card or bank account for all Services You have accepted.
+You authorise us to recurrently charge such credit card or bank account for all Services You have accepted.
 You are responsible for keeping Your payment details up to date.
-You can renew Your payment authorization via the “My Account” menu on the Cookie Information Platform or by contacting us.
+You can renew Your payment authorisation via the Cookie Information Platform or by contacting us.

 5.5 Due Payment.
-The Subscription Fee, including any applicable VAT, will be charged after the domains or apps has/have been added to Your account.
-If You pay by bank transfer, standard payment terms are 30 days for invoice.
+The Subscription Fee, including any applicable VAT, will be charged after the subscription has been enabled in Your account.
+If You pay by bank transfer, standard payment terms are 30 days for the invoice.